andrevlima/economic-calendar-api/README.md

 ==========================
 [![PHP Composer](https://github.com/andrevlima/economic-calendar-api/actions/workflows/php.yml/badge.svg?branch=master)](https://github.com/andrevlima/economic-calendar-api/actions/workflows/php.yml)

-An API endpoint made in PHP that was implemented to give, as fast as possible, a JSON response with the economic calendar of events, commonly used in Forex.
+This project consists of a PHP-based API endpoint designed to rapidly deliver the current economic calendar of events in JSON format, often utilized within the Forex market.

-It uses the investing.com as data source and using a "web crawling" methodology, revelant data is captured and returned in a more well-structured data model, in this case it will return a JSON.
+It sources its data from investing.com through web crawling techniques, extracting relevant information and presenting it in a well-structured data model, specifically in JSON format.

-There is no guarantees about the availability or estability of this API, changes can be done in source page that can result in a crash of the web crawler.
+It is important to note that there are no guarantees regarding its availability or stability.
+Potential changes on the source page (investing.com) could disrupt the web crawler's functionality, leading to possible outages or errors.

-It was concepted to be the most simple as possible to be easy to maintain and use.
+The API has been intentionally developed with simplicity in mind, both in terms of maintenance and user experience, ensuring that it remains accessible and straightforward to integrate into various applications.

 ![Static Badge](https://img.shields.io/badge/composer-php-blue?logo=php)

-## Demo
-A demo available is [here](https://andrevlimawebh.000webhostapp.com/) (Can be broken, free server can be deleted)

-## Play
+## Play / Installation
-After just clone this repository you can copy that just right away to your PHP server.
+Just upload this repo on your favourite PHP Server.

-You can use XAMPP for example for this: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html)
-(Put it in htdocs folder and start PHP server) or any other you prefer.
+You can use XAMPP for example: [https://www.apachefriends.org/download.html](https://www.apachefriends.org/download.html) (Put files in htdocs folder and start PHP server).

 ## How to use:

-Just checkout or download this repository and copy this folder to your favorite PHP server.
-Probably your url in a PHP server with common default configurations, will be available:
+Super simple, probably your url in a PHP server with common default configurations will be available:

 ```
 http://localhost/economic-calendar-api